 The bottom line is, there is NOTHING to be sad about, even if you can’t be with your child on his/her birthday!
 NOTHING.
 Feel gratitude for your child’s health and happiness, and the fact that you are out of a marriage that wasn’t working.

-By the way, all of this information applies to any holiday you might be without your children.
+By the way, all of this information applies to any holiday you might be without your children when you become newly separated.
 Christmas, Hanukkah, New Years, Valentine’s Day, Easter.
 Anytime is a good time to celebrate something happy!